Survivor Series (1987): Event

 The third match was a tag team variation of the Survivor Series match with 10 tag teams.
 If a person from a tag team was eliminated, their partner was also eliminated.
 The match featured Strike Force (Tito Santana and Rick Martel), The Young Stallions (Paul Roma and Jim Powers), The Fabulous Rougeaus (Jacques and Raymond Rougeau), The Killer Bees (Jim Brunzell and B. Brian Blair), and The British Bulldogs (Davey Boy Smith and Dynamite Kid) against The Hart Foundation (Bret Hart and Jim Neidhart), The Islanders (Haku and Tama), Demolition (Ax and Smash), The Bolsheviks (Nikolai Volkoff and Boris Zhukov), and The New Dream Team (Greg Valentine and Dino Bravo).
 Santana hit a flying forearm smash on Zhukov and pinned him to eliminate Bolsheviks for the first elimination of the match.
 Jacques hit a diving crossbody on Ax but missed the move and was pinned by Ax, eliminating Fabulous Rougeaus.
-Ax's partner Smash was disqualified, eliminating Demolition.
+Ax's partner Smash was disqualified for hitting referee Dave Hebner, eliminating Demolition.
 Neidhart pinned Santana to eliminate Strike Force and Haku pinned Dynamite Kid to eliminate British Bulldogs.
 Next came Roma and Valentine.
 Roma hit a diving sunset flip on Valentine to eliminate The New Dream Team.
 Bret Hart and Jim Brunzell were next.
 Tama dropkicked Hart and then Brunzell rolled over Hart to eliminate Hart Foundation.
 Brian Blair put on his Killer Bees mask and pinned Tama with a sunset flip to eliminate Islanders.
 As a results, Young Stallions and Killer Bees won the match and became survivors for their team.